ezat-r/recipe-manager/ReadMe.md

 4. Edit Recipe:
     1. Go to the "Recipe Manager - Home" page.
     2. Click the *EDIT* button for one of your Recipes.
-    3. Make some changes and then click the *UPDATE RECIPE*
+    3. Make some changes and then click the *UPDATE RECIPE* button.
-    4. Verify that you are re-directed to the "Recipe Manager - Home" page and the new Recipe can be viewed.
+    4. Verify that you are re-directed to the "Recipe Manager - Home" page and the updates are applied to the Recipe.

 5. Delete Recipe:
     1. Go to the "Recipe Manager - Home" page.
     2. Click the *View* button for one of the recipes on display.
     3. Click the *DELETE* button at the bottom of the page.
-    4. Verify that you are re-directed to the "Recipe Manager - Home" page and the Recipe is no longer visible on the page.
+    4. Verify that you are re-directed to the "Recipe Manager - Home" page and the deleted Recipe is no longer visible on the page.

 5. Detailed Recipe View:
     1. Go to the "Recipe Manager - Home" page.